 LCL: Less than Container Load

-When you don't have enough products (in terms of number or volume) to fill a full container, consolidation shipping is a smart option.
+LCL load is when you don't have enough products (in terms of number or volume) to fill a full container, consolidation shipping is a smart option.
 Furthermore, it lets you pay just for the space you use, making it cost-effective for little shipments.
 Your cargo will be loaded alongside that of other customers bound for the same port.

 If you're looking for a unique way to express yourself, this choice is for you: